 A History of Future Cities

-Currently available in hardcover and paperback.
-Chinese and Russian translations in 2015.
+Currently available in hardcover and paperback and Chinese and Russian translations.

 Every month, five million people move from the past to the future.
 Pouring into developing-world “instant cities” like Dubai and Shenzhen, these urban newcomers confront a modern world cobbled together from fragments of a West they have never seen.
 Do these fantastical boomtowns, where blueprints spring to life overnight on virgin land, represent the dawning of a brave new world?
 Or is their vaunted newness a mirage?